Many Credit Card Companies Charge A Compound

 3. Debt Consolidation Loans: Streamlining Repayment

 A debt consolidation loan is another option to simplify your debt repayment.
 You consolidate all your high-interest debts, including credit card balances, into a single loan with a potentially lower interest rate.
-This can result in lower monthly payments and a faster repayment period.
-However, you need to have good credit to qualify for a favourable interest rate.
+And this can result in lower monthly payments and a faster repayment period.
+That said, you need to have good credit to qualify for a favourable interest rate.
 Compare interest rates and repayment terms offered by various lenders before choosing a consolidation loan.

 4. Budgeting and Financial Planning: The Foundation of Debt Management